Search Articles

 • Unfortunately, sustained, elevated levels of serum calcium may also have been a key driver of her arthritis by promoting build-up of calcification in the joints.
 Arthritis-like complaints are an acknowledged symptom of hyperparathyroidism.
 Is it also possible that elevated serum calcium contributed to her kidney dysfunction years ago?
 Or impaired filtration downstream from damaged kidneys is promoting higher calcium in the years since (and now)?
 Either or both are possibilities worth exploring.
 Powerful examples of functional interconnectedness.

-• We know that LPS-mediated inflammation from the gut (promoting more NF-kB activation and enhanced intestinal permeability) can be a common contributors to rheumatoid arthritis.
+• We know that LPS-mediated inflammation from the gut (promoting both more NF-kB activation and enhanced intestinal permeability) can be a common contributors to rheumatoid arthritis.
 The appropriate food eliminations (e.g. gluten and its common cross-reactive foods) and healing the gut lining are key.
 But…

 As a final comment, this patient may or may not have a pathogenic or other dysbiotic microbial issue at play in her gut or as an etiology of the RA.
-Part of the “catch 22” of using an agent like MTX for relief is that it suppresses immune function and can be actively exacerbating a triggering infection while simultaneously providing key protection of the joints from dysregulated immune function.
+Part of the “catch 22” of using an immunosuppressive agent like MTX for relief is that it suppresses immune function and can be actively exacerbating a triggering infection while simultaneously providing key protection of the joints from dysregulated immune function.
 Supporting this type of patient to be able to remove the MTX (by addressing rapid relief via other agents and at least significantly beginning the journey to address root causes) will likely be key to her having sustainable relief from this dis-ease process.
-But, as you well undestand, we must progressively reduce inflammation through other measures first in order to enable the safe titration and removal of medications such as this in a unique individual.
+However, as you well understand, we must progressively reduce inflammation through other measures first in order to enable the safe titration and removal of medications such as this in a unique individual.

 P.S.
-If you are passionate about transforming healthcare through the power of functional medicine, we encourage you to learn more about our training program here.
+If you are passionate about transforming healthcare through the power of functional medicine, we encourage you to learn more about SAFM’s practitioner training programs.
+Enrollment for our next cohort is now open!

-To receive clinical tips like this one right to your inbox, click here to receive our weekly newsletter.
+To receive weekly clinical tips for practitioners – like this one – right to your inbox, register here.

-Nancy Fain
+Nancy Fain says:

 My client with RA takes a remicade infusion every six weeks.
 I expect this drug also suppresses immune function?